moneroguides/1x02-setting-up-your-own-node/script.md

 On a 100Mbit connection and writing to an ssd, it's taken me a little over a day to sync the entire blockchain.
 Once it's synced you should see the message **SYNCHRONISED OK**.

 We can confirm the status of our nodes by using the command `status`.
 This shows the height of the blockchain and a few other bits, including the number of incoming and outgoing connections.
+You will notice that I curently have no *in* connections, this is because I'm yet forwarded this port on my router.

 Another neat command is `print_net_stats` which lets us see how much data has been received and contributed to the network and at what rate.